My almond milk waffles are crunchy on the outside but fluffy on the inside. So easy, made within minutes, and completely beginner-friendly.

 - 330 ml unsweetened almond milk equals 1.5 cup

-- 1 tbsp apple cider vinegar or substitute for a different type of vinegar
+- 1 tablespoon apple cider vinegar or substitute for a different type of vinegar

 - 160 g plain white flour equals 1 cup